ecejbrr/import_piped_image_files/README.md

 # import_piped_image_files
-Utility to read STDIN files output by "find" and move then to a $HOME/Pictures/YYYY/MM/DD folder structure
+Utility to read STDIN files output by "find" and import (move) them to a $HOME/Pictures/YYYY/MM/DD folder

 ## Usage
-Program to process a list of image files piped from find It places (moves) them into $HOME/Pictures/YYYY/MM/DD folder:
+Program to process a list of image files piped from find It imports (moves) them into $HOME/Pictures/YYYY/MM/DD folder:
 YYYY: year
 MM: month
 DD: day
 being YYYY/MM/DD the date of taken shot.

 It uses great "exiftool" program to isolate "Date/Time Original" tag and to use the YYYY/MM/DD data to address the destination folder.